saturncloud/examples/examples/r-shiny/README.md

 weight: 3
 description: Use Shiny to create simple Dashboard and deploy it in Saturn Cloud
 ---
-## What is a Dashboard?
-Dashboards is a tool where you can view you raw data in form of meaningful visualisations.
-It transforms data to charts, graphs and tables that help in analysis of information, defining KPIs  and eventually taking data centric decisions.

 ## What is Shiny?
 <a href="https://shiny.rstudio.com/" target='_blank' rel='noopener'>Shiny</a> is a widely used package for building interactive web applications in R.  Shiny is easy to use and flexible.
 It integrates nicely with CSS themes, htmlwidgets and JavaScript actions.
 You can create dashboards or run machine learning models through interactive applications without any prior knowledge of web development tools, using the R Shiny package.